anaURL/thats-so-gay/README.md

 Microagressions App

 Microaggressions are everyday comments and actions that oppressed communities face.
-This is an simple CRUD app allows users to read, add and remove microagressions.
+This is an MVP of a CRUD app that allows users to read, add and remove microagressions.

 Link to the project: https://microagressions.herokuapp.com/